V. Kanakasabhai

 Visvanatha Kanakasabhai Pillai (1855–1906) was an Indian lawyer, historian and Dravidologist of Sri Lankan Tamil descent.
 He was the first person to attempt a chronology of ancient Tamil Nadu.
 He was also one of the first people to deduce the references to a long-submerged legendary continent, Kumari Kandam, in texts such as Silappadhikkaram.

 Ancestry

-Kanakasabhai was born in Madras Presidency in 1855.
-His ancestors hailed from Mallakam, Jaffna in Ceylon.
+Kanakasabhai was born in Komaleeswaranpet, a locality in present-day Chennai, Tamil Nadu, India on 25 May 1855.
+His ancestors hailed from Mallakam, a town near Jaffna, Northern Province, British Ceylon.
 Kanakasabhai's father V.Visvanatha Pillai, author of Tamil-English dictionary, from Mallakam.

 Early life and education

 Kanakasabhai graduated in arts from Presidency College, Madras and joined the Indian Postal Service.

 Kanakasabhai was a lawyer but developed a keen interest in Tamil history and after practising for a few years, he left the profession and became a full-time historian.

 Kumari Kandam

 From 1895 onwards, Kanakasabhai published a series of articles in the Madras Review about a long-submerged land that lay to the south of Cape Comorin.
 These theories of his were based on ancient Tamil and Buddhist sources.
 These papers were subsequently published in his book The Tamils Eighteen Hundred Years Ago.